Jackson Creek and Vedanta Retreat

-Brief summary: This walk is mostly on older, rarely used logging roads, but a portion of the trail traces a less defined road that has become partially overgrown – nonetheless the trail is fairly easy to follow as long as you’re not deterred by the occasional fallen tree, or infestation of shrubs blocking the path.
-The first half of the trail features the ruined remains for the Bob Johnston cabin that was maintained by the Boy Scouts for many years before it mysteriously burned down.
-The second half of the trail is located on very well marked and maintained private forest roads crossing the private property of the Vedanta Society.
-Although they have marked their property with no trespassing signs, they tolerate well behaved and thoughtful visitors to their network of paths and hand built wooden shrines dedicated to most of the world’s major religions.
-This is truly a remarkable place.
+Brief summary: This walk is mostly on an older, rarely used logging road, but a portion of the trail traces a less defined road that has become partially overgrown – nonetheless the trail is fairly easy to follow as long as you’re not deterred by the occasional fallen tree, or infestation of shrubs blocking the path.
+The trail features the ruined remains of the Bob Johnston cabin that was maintained by the Boy Scouts for many years before it mysteriously burned down.
+The cabin once was the site of a ferocious gun battle between two bank robbers and a posse of locals.

 Jackson Creek Trail

-Elevation change: The trail starts at 1221 ft, and drops down to 839 ft. as it crosses Gilkison Road.
+Elevation change: The trail starts at 1221 ft, and drops down to 839 ft. as it rteaches Gilkison Road.

 _______________________________________________________